the-themis-benchmarks/home/README.md

 ```

-## ==Whole Evaluation==
+## Whole Evaluation (for In-depth Review)

-**1. validate the supported tools**
+**1. Validate the supported tools (Table 2 in the accepted paper)**

-Themis now supports 6 state-of-the-art fully-automated testing tools for Android (see below).
-These tools can be cloned from Themis's repositories and locate under `themis/tools`.
+Themis now supports and maintains 6 state-of-the-art fully-automated testing tools for Android (see below).
+These tools can be cloned from Themis's repositories and are located under `themis/tools`.

 * `Monkey`: distributed with Android SDKs
 * `Ape`: https://github.com/the-themis-benchmarks/Ape-bin